openstack/freezer/tests/scenario/README.txt

 The script is tested to work on Ubuntu and will automatically download and deploy Vagrant, VirtualBox, KVM and libvrt as well as mutate Vagrant plugins.
-It will also download a base Ubuntu 14.04 64bit Vagrant box and use mutate plugin to deoplu a libvrt version for KVM use.
+It will also download a base Ubuntu 14.04 64bit Vagrant box and use mutate plugin to convert the box from virtualbox to libvirt.

 Before running 'vagrant up' for the first time make sure you have replaced the 'P-R-O-X-Y' string (Vagrant file) with the correct HTTP proxy URL and